veerababu1729/veerababu1729/README.md

 👋 Hi, I'm Veerababu Palepu (He/Him)

-🚀 Have been building innovative, scalable, efficient, and aesthetically pleasing software products for 2 years.
+🚀 Have been building innovative, scalable, efficient, and aesthetically pleasing software products for 2 years, developed more than 20 projects.

 👨‍💻 Currently working at @ee.info and @unstop — where we’re shaping digital communities (50k+ TYC followers).